mojaloop/iac-crossplane-packages/packages/sc-mongodbcluster/README.md

 ### Provider Configuration

-Both provider configurations must be present on the cluster where the claim is deployed:
+All provider configurations must be present on the cluster where the claim is deployed:

 ```yaml
 providerConfigsRef: